apollonin/numphp/README.md

 **dimensional manipulation**

-TYou are able to change dimensions for existed array or matrix.
+You are able to change dimensions for existed array or matrix.
 Use `flatten` or `reshape` methods.

 **random module**